-Thank you notes are a polite way to extend gratitude to someone for a variety of reasons.
-Professional thank you notes are appropriate for occasions like completing a job interview, meeting with a new business contact, celebrating long working relationships or receiving a gift.
-While it’s not required to send thank you notes in professional situations, taking this extra step can help leave people with a positive impression.
+Thank you notes are a polite way to express gratitude.
+Professional thank you notes are appropriate when completing a job interview, meeting a new business contact, celebrating existing working relationships or receiving a business gift.
+While it’s not mandatory to send professional thank you notes, taking this extra step can help leave a positive impression.

-Here are some tips and an example to help you craft a thank you note that will help build better relationships and boost your career.
+In this article, we review some tips on how to write a thank you note and say thank you meaningfully, which may build better relationships and boost your career.

 How to write a thank you note

-It’s crucial you make the most of your thank you message by communicating the right information.
-Your email should show your gratitude and touch on relevant information critical to the relationship.
-For example, if you’re sending a thank you letter after a job interview, you’d want to highlight key skills and abilities that make you the best fit for the opportunity.
+When writing a thank you note, it’s crucial you make the most of your message by communicating the correct information.
+You should express gratitude and touch on relevant information critical to the relationship.
+For example, if you’re sending a thank you letter after a job interview, you should highlight key skills that make you the best fit for the opportunity.

 Thank You Letter Format

 Start with a greeting.

 Share your gratitude with specific examples.

 *Proofread your message: Take a few minutes to review your thank you notes for any spelling, grammar or syntax mistakes.
 A message that’s free of errors shows you’re professional and detail-oriented.